coreboot/coreboot/Documentation/releases/coreboot-4.11-relnotes.md

 this release as the only board in the tree was a discontinued development board and no other work has picked up MIPS support, so it's very likely broken already.

+After more than a year of planning and following the announcement in coreboot 4.10, platforms not using relocatable ramstage, a C bootblock and, on systems using Cache as RAM, a postcar stage, won't be supported going forward.

 Significant changes
 -------------------